Benjie Franklin: Jacksonville Jaguars

 Franklin signed with the Jacksonville Jaguars as an undrafted free agent on May 2, 2022.
 However, he was part of the final cuts on August 29, 2022.

 Green Bay Packers

 On September 1, 2022, Franklin signed with the Green Bay Packers.
 He spent the season on the practice roster and was re-signed on January 19, 2023.
 He was later released on May 17, 2023.

 Seattle Seahawks

 On June 1, 2023, Franklin was signed by the Seattle Seahawks.
 At the end of the preseason, he was released on August 27, 2023.

 Toronto Argonauts (first stint)

 Franklin signed with the Toronto Argonauts on September 12, 2023, to a practice roster agreement.
 With the Argonauts having already clinched first place in the division, he made his professional debut in the last game of the regular season on October 28, 2023, against the Ottawa Redblacks, where he recorded four defensive tackles and one interception.
-He then reverted back to the practice roster and his contract expired on November 13, 2023.
+He then reverted to the practice roster and his contract expired on November 13, 2023.